Recruitment Strategy

 When you hire the right fit, you’re gaining a long-standing employee and a long-term solution.
 Working with recruiters and asking potential hires questions that inform you about their values, habits and behaviors can help you hire providers aligned with your organization’s culture.
 It takes patience and diligence to find the ideal provider for your opening, but it will pay off in the long run.

-Lastly, don’t forget that often, you’re recruiting a whole family.
+Lastly, don’t forget that you're often recruiting a whole family.
 During interviews and site visit, invite family members to tour the facility and the surrounding area.
 Also consider a list of relevant resources and amenities for their loved ones to show that you value them and their family too.

 Find the Right Fit with PS&D